-• Based on financial need.

-• A student may receive a maximum of \$1,620 per year (maximum rate is subject to change each year).

-• Recipient must serve as a fulltime nurse in Ohio for five years to qualify for 100 percent loan cancellation.

-• Applications and eligibility criteria are available at the Ohio Department of Higher Education (ODHE) web site http://regents.ohio.gov/sgs/index.php.
-Applications are due July 15 of each year.
+- Based on financial need. - A student may receive a maximum of \$3,000 per year, which may be renewed for a maximum of four years or total loan balance of \$12,000. - After graduation, the student may be eligible for loan forgiveness at the rate of 20 percent per year and a maximum loan cancellation of 100 percent. - Applications are available at the Ohio Department of Higher Education (ODHE) web site http://regents.ohio.gov/sgs/index.php.
+Applications are due June 1 of each year.
 Call the ODHE Grants and Scholarships Office at 1-888-833-1133 for more information.